dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 	}
 }
 ```

-You may notice that we are calling `this.theme` with the `container` class as an argument. `theme` is a method provided by the `ThemedMixin` which adds the specified class or classes to the widget, and verifies that they exist as part of the widget's theme.

 {% instruction 'Now update the `render` method to include some workers.
 Add the following to the top of the `render` method:' %}